 The validation is performed by the computer at the point when you enter data.
-It is the process of checking the data against the set of validation rules which you set up when developing your new relational database or flat-file spreadsheet system.
+It is the process of checking the data against the set of validation rules which you set up when developing your new database or spreadsheet system.

 DEFINITION: Validation aims to make sure that data is sensible, reasonable, complete and within acceptable boundaries.

 It is critical that you understand what this definition means and can repeat it when asked in an examination question.